wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/x-cart/faq/processing-refunds.md

 Refund rules:

-- Full refunds from your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
+- From your [MultiSafepay account](/account/multisafepay-account/processing-refunds/): Full refunds
+- From your X-Cart backend:
-- Full refunds from your X-Cart backend
+    - Full refunds
+    - Refunding more than the original transaction is **not** supported